dullhunk/book/careers-lab/cvapps/cv-errors.md

 How to get in touch

   1. **ADDRESS** PushedForSpace?
-Consider leaving out your postal address (an email address and phone number are usually sufficient, first contact from a prospective employer is unlikely to be by post)
+Consider leaving out your postal address as an email address and phone number are usually sufficient, first contact from a prospective employer is unlikely to be by post.
+Some people put personal details last (with references), as they aren't the most important thing about you.
+Another option is to have them in the header or footer, if you have space, so that they are on every page.
   2. **THIS IS A CV (WELL DUH!)** Don't include the title RESUME or CURRICULUM VITAE.
-It will be obvious to the reader that the document is a CV/Resume, saying that it is usually a waste of valuable space.
+It will be obvious to the reader that the document is a CV/Resume, saying so is usually a waste of valuable space.
 The title of the document should be YOUR NAME big, bold and simple.
 E.g. just "ALAN TURING" not "CURRICULUM VITAE ALAN TURING".
-  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV - it is not relevant to your job application
+  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV - it is not relevant to your job application and can lead to age discrimination
   4. **MUGSHOT?
 MARRIED?** It is unusual to put a photo of yourself on your CV.
 What you look like is not relevant to your job application.
 Your marital status is not relevant either
   5. **MYDOMAIN.COM** The email address me@mydomain.com says something important about you, besides just how to make contact.
 It says you know how to setup a web and/or email server.
 Make sure you mention your personal domain,  web / email if you have one.
 It can give a better impression than a generic me@hotmail.com, me@gmail.com or me@student.manchester.ac.uk